-If you’re an Amazon FBA seller with a heat sensitive product, you may have recently received this message from Amazon-
+If you’re an Amazon FBA seller with a heat-sensitive product, you may receive this message from Amazon-

 Why Does Amazon Have A Meltable Product Policy?

-Products that are Fulfilled by Amazon are subject to constant temperature fluctuations during the shipping process.
-Additionally, Amazon delivers to the customers’ address including to hotter parts of the country.
-Meltable products are especially susceptible to damage during storage and shipping in the warmer summer months.
-To prevent damage to heat-sensitive products, Amazon has rules for listing meltable ASINs in the FBA Program.
-The company explains that to protect product integrity during storage and shipping, products in fulfillment centers must be able to withstand summer temperatures ranging from 75 to 155 degrees Fahrenheit.
-As a brand owner (or distributor) selling a “meltable product”, you are responsible to comply with Amazon’s policies to ensure that your customers are receiving their purchased product intact and in good condition.
+Products that Amazon fulfills are subject to constant temperature fluctuations during the shipping process.
+Additionally, Amazon delivers to the customers’ addresses, including hotter parts of the country.
+Therefore, meltable products are especially susceptible to damage during storage and shipping in the warmer summer months.
+Amazon has rules for listing meltable ASINs in the FBA Program to prevent damage to heat-sensitive products.
+These products must withstand summer temperatures ranging from 75 to 155 degrees Fahrenheit.
+This policy is to protect product integrity during storage and shipping.
+As a brand owner (or distributor) selling a “meltable product”, you must comply with Amazon’s policies.
+It will help ensure your customers receive their purchased product intact and in good condition.

 What Does Amazon Consider A “Melatable Product”?

 Perishable products and meltable products are two different things.
-Year-round, perishable products (that require refrigeration, air conditioning, or freezing) are prohibited from Amazon’s FBA program.
+Perishable products (that require refrigeration, air conditioning, or freezing) are prohibited from Amazon’s FBA program.

-Amazon has recently been flagging other heat-sensitive products too, such as makeup, as meltable.
+Amazon has recently flagged other heat-sensitive products, such as makeup, as meltable.
 To see a list of meltable ASINs, download this excel sheet provided by Amazon: Meltable ASINs (Excel).

 What To Do If You’re An Amazon FBA Seller With Meltable Inventory

-If you wish to remove your products, removal orders for meltable inventory must be submitted before April 15 of each year.
+If you wish to remove your products, you must submit a removal order for your meltable inventory before April 15 of each year.
 For more information, visit Remove inventory from a fulfillment center.

 Amazon Sellers that have advanced fulfillment operations can still offer their heat-sensitive products on Amazon during the summer months, as long as they can prove their packaging design can protect the meltable items from quality damage caused by excessively hot or cold temperatures.
 Unfortunately, the packaging required to provide this additional protection can come at a higher cost.
 However, no customer wants a melted product.
 Sellers need to ensure their products can withstand the temperature fluctuations during shipping whether using FBA or FBM (fulfilled by merchant).